kyomel/daily-term-SE-Growth/README.md

 # 📚 Daily Term Journal SE Growth

 A simple and organized way to track and document important terms, concepts, and notes on a daily basis for SE Growth.
+The deliver term is from Monday - Friday.

 ## 📋 Overview